hydrusnetwork/hydrus/docs/downloader_intro.md

 !!! caution
 	Creating custom downloaders is only for advanced users who understand HTML or JSON.
 Beware!
 If you are simply looking for how to add new downloaders, please head over [here](adding_new_downloaders.md).

+    Also this help is pretty old.
+The basics are unchanged, but the screenshots are out of date!
+Good luck!

 ## this system { id="intro" }